Wilderness Etiquette: Dog Edition

 Choosing Appropriate Trails

 When selecting trails for your wilderness adventure, consider your dog's physical fitness level and limitations.
-Choose trails that are suitable for their abilities and .
+Choose trails that are suitable for their abilities and energy levels.
 If you have a high-energy dog, opt for longer and more challenging trails that will provide them with the exercise and mental stimulation they need.
 For older or less active dogs, shorter and easier trails may be more manageable.
-Take into account any health conditions or injuries your dog may have and choose trails that will not exacerbate or worsen their condition.
+Take into account any conditions or injuries your dog may have and choose trails that will not exacerbate or worsen their condition.
 It's also important to consider the terrain of the trail, as some dogs may struggle with steep inclines, rocky surfaces, or slippery areas.
 By choosing appropriate trails, you can ensure your dog will have an enjoyable and safe hiking experience.

 Preparing Your Dog